 Concepción and Fidel are currently married couples living in Lima, Peru.
 They are very proud of Susan for having created "Altamira ".

-In honor of one of her grandmother's last name Altamirano, it came up the name Altamira, which in English means "Looking high ".
-Through Altamira we want to empower female artisans and tell our story for love knitting.
+In honor of one of her grandmother's last name Altamirano, the name Altamira was born, which in English means "Looking high ".
+Through Altamira, we want to empower artisans and tell our story of love for weaving.

-Rosa passed away after losing the battle with cancer in 2007, but her designs always is in Susan's hearts and now in Altamira's women garment collection.
+Rosa passed away after losing the battle against cancer in 2007, but her designs are always in Susan's heart and now in Altamira's collection of women's clothing.